chriwill/interconnect2016/flightstradeoffanalytics/README.md

-# Using Watson Trade-Off Analytics with Node-RED to Analyze Flight Options
+# Using Watson Trade-Off Analytics with Node-RED to Analyze Flight Options - Step-by-Step Guide

 1.)
 Create Node-RED Application on Bluemix